 Marc Meola is Information Literacy Librarian at the Community College of Philadelphia.
 His previous positions include Humanities Librarian at The College of New Jersey and Reference Librarian at Temple University.

-Maura Smale is Chief Librarian at New York City College of Technology of the City University of New York, and the blog coordinator for ACRLog.
-Her professional background includes a (thus far, successful!) transition from archaeology to academic librarianship, with a sideline in online media.
-Her research interests include undergraduate academic culture, scholarly habits and information-seeking behavior, using games in teaching and learning, open access publishing, critical librarianship, and instructional technology.
+Maura Smale is Chief Librarian at New York City College of Technology (City Tech) of the City University of New York, and the blog coordinator for ACRLog.
+Before September 2014 she was the Coordinator of Library Instruction at City Tech.
+Her professional background includes a transition from archaeology to academic librarianship, with a sideline in online media.
+Her research interests include undergraduate academic culture, game-based learning, open access publishing, critical librarianship, and instructional technology.

 Veronica A. Wells is the Information Services Coordinator/Music Librarian at University of the Pacific in Stockton, California.
 She is currently in her first professional position after earning an MLIS and Master of Arts in Music from the University of Wisconsin-Madison.
 Veronica’s research interests include assessment of music information literacy instruction, incorporating emerging technologies into library instruction in a meaningful way, and best practices for educating faculty and students on Copyright Law and intellectual property.